fatemeh-code-official/Booksin-shop/README.md

 # 👩‍💻 Author

 Fatemeh

-Computer Engineering Student
-Backend-Oriented Web Developer (Django)
+Backend Learner – Django
 ---

 # ⭐ Why This Project Matters

-Booksin Shop is not just a template project —
+Booksin Blog is not just a template project —
 It demonstrates real backend logic, content workflows, and production-like behaviors such as moderation, search, pagination, and SEO handling.

 It reflects practical understanding of Django fundamentals and scalable web application structure.